-Among 46 defaults by Chinese debtors who carried AAA ratings since 2014, 32 have occurred within the past 12 months, according to preliminary figures from market watchdog NAFMII.
+Among the 46 defaults by Chinese debtors who carried AAA ratings since 2014, 32 have occurred within the past 12 months, according to the preliminary figures from market watchdog NAFMII.

 While ratings and picks from Chengxin and other local ratings companies now face rising skepticism, some institutional investors in China are now reportedly establishing their own divisions to screen which bonds are truly AAA and which are not.